The 2015 Earned Income Tax Credit

 - $6,242 with 3 or More Qualifying Children

-How Do I Claim the Earned Income Tax Credit on My 2015 Tax Return?
+How to Claim the Earned Income Tax Credit on Your 2015 Tax Return

 You will need to prepare your 2015 return on paper and mail it to the IRS to claim the credit.
 That's because the IRS only accepts efiled tax returns for the current Tax Year.